-- Most multicore chip families have relatively small cache per core (for example, 1 4 MB per core at the highest/slowest cache level) and this problem seems likely to remain. - Small TLBs make the problem worse: a few MB per core rather than 10-30 MB. - So, to get good cache reuse, you need subdomains of no more than a few MB. - If you have 150 3D variables at single precision, and 100 zones in Z, then your horizontal size will be 5 x 5 zones just enough for your stencil!
+- Most multicore chip families have relatively small cache per core (for example, 1 - 4 MB per core at the highest/slowest cache level) - and this problem seems likely to remain. - Small TLBs make the problem worse: a few MB per core rather than 10-30 MB, for small page size VM. - So, to get good cache reuse, you need subdomains of no more than a few MB. - If you have 150 3D variables at single precision, and 100 zones in Z, then your horizontal size will be 5 x 5 zones just enough for your stencil!